repobee/repobee/docs/fundamentals.rst

 Key concepts
 ============
-Some terms occur frequently in Repomate and are best defined up front.
+Some terms occur frequently in RepoBee and are best defined up front.
 Some of the descriptions may not click entirely before reading the :ref:`userguide` section, so quickly browsing through these definitions and re-visiting them when needed is probably the best course of action.